blueSparrow2000/DiceBlackJack/README.md

 2025.05.14 Prompt interaction available

 2025.05.17 Graphic is now available
-Added ice dice skin
+Added wood, ice dice skin
 Breaker mode: Game Twist.
-You can break 'one' dice among two dices in a roll, once per game (except for last round) => then what's the winning strategy?
+You can break 'one' die in a roll, once per game except the last round => then what's the winning strategy?
 This twist is acceptable since the player always goes first, having a possibility of getting 'burst' which is an instant lost
 This contributes to the house edge the most

 2025.05.18 Fixed bug: breaking dice on dealer's turn
-Dice has image and its highlight, and its number is received from DBJ environment
+Dice have image and its highlight, and its number is received from DBJ environment
-Dice is contained in a dice container
+Dice are contained in a dice container
+Freeze mode: You can freeze a die to get guaranteed number next turn, once per game
+Random mode: Use random dice combinations and its abilities!
+Added aqua, dark, royal skin (their abilities are to be determined)

 TBU:
 - RL agent